Mathematics, Engineering, Science Achievement (MESA)

 Mathematics, Engineering, Science Achievement (MESA) is changing the face of science, technology, engineering and math (STEM) by helping to develop a new generation of STEM leaders.
 MESA offers academic and professional support services to qualifying students who intend to transfer to 4–year universities in pursuit of STEM majors.
 Our overriding aim is to diversify the STEM workforce by addressing the challenges underrepresented students face in their educational and career development.

 MESA Resources & Benefits

-MESA at Seattle Central College is a friendly and comfortable space where students gather to study and engage in science.
+MESA at Seattle Central College is a welcoming space where students gather to study and engage in science.
 MESA members receive a unique combination of enrichment activities, academic support, industry involvement and an encouraging community environment.